resource-watch/slate/source/includes/api/_areas_v2.md

 DELETing an area deletes the area if it exists, and then if an associated subscription exists, it is also deleted.

-If the ID of a subscription is provided, then that subscription is deleted.
+If the id of a subscription is provided, then that subscription is deleted.

 ## Update areas by geostore